 This is SEO 101: if your site doesn’t load quickly, people won’t stay on it.

-The moral of the story: if you want people to stick around (AND if you want to improve your SEO), you need a fast website.
+The story’s moral: if you want people to stick around (AND if you want to improve your SEO), you need a fast website.
 Test your website using Google’s PageSpeed Insights.

 In fact, there’s a clear correlation between sites that load fast and sites that rank well…